 - Thanks and What’s Next?

 As you can see, the outline is not too in-depth, but it has a lot of structure.
-Keeping an organized structure for your outline is the first step towards a great course!
+Keeping an organized structure to your outline is the first step towards a great course!
 Do your own brainstorming, choosing, and outlining!